City Roofing Buying Guide for Pittsburgh, PA

 - Testing of hazardous materials

 Roofing costs will vary according to the size of the area to be covered and roofing material chosen.
 The following is an example for the current cost of a wood shingle roof installed on a 2000 square foot home in Pittsburgh’s 15210 zip code area.

 Material – $6,621.20 $9,446.60

 There are several benefits to investing in a new roof and why it’s important for your roof installation to be done correctly with the right materials and according to code.
 With a new roof, your home’s value increases and if you’re contemplating selling in the future, a new roof is a positive selling point.
 Along with a value increase, you’ll also increase your home’s energy efficiency resulting in a more comfortable interior.
 A new roof can be an expensive project but with quality work and materials, your return on investment is assured.

 Tax Credits in Pittsburgh for New Roofing

-If you’re having an asphalt or metal roof installed, check the Energy Star website for information about applying for a federal tax credit.
+If you’re having an asphalt or metal roof installed, check the Energy Star ratings website for information about applying for a federal tax credit.